Can Office Furniture Really Improve Both Employee Morale and Sales?

 Why Employee Morale Matters in the Workplace

-- Increased productivity
+- Increased productivity and better focus

-- Lower turnover and absenteeism
+- Lower turnover and reduced absenteeism

-- Better customer service and client engagement
+- Better customer service and client experiences

 The Connection Between Office Furniture and Employee Morale